cake-tech/cake_wallet/docs/INTEGRATION_TESTS.md

 Adding a new test secret means adding it in `tool/utils/secret_key.dart`, mapping it in `TestWallets` and asking the team lead to add the value to the CI secret.

+The slack report uses two more repository secrets, `SLACK_APP_TOKEN` (already there for the apk uploads) and `SLACK_TESTS_CHANNEL`, which is a channel id rather than a webhook.

 ## Funds suites

 `funds_suites/` restore funded wallets and move real funds: a small self send on every